taskflow/taskflow/README.md

   [] (int i) {
     std::cout << "parallel_for on index " << i << std::endl;
   },
-  2  // group two tasks at a time
+  2  // partition the range to two groups
 );
 // will print 0, 2, 4, 6, 8 (three groups, {0, 2}, {4, 6}, {8})
 ```